VOlni/blog/_posts/2018-2-23-redis-conection.md

 Now you can run this script in multiple processes and it will be super "safe" and fast.

 **Quite important to know** it will work only in case if your process has one thread and one redis connection which used for naming, otherwise there is a chance that client name will be overwrite.

+- Why lua script didn't work here?

+Lua script it's a way to block some redis key not a client itself.
+In same way you could store each batch as a `redis key` and use [redis watch](https://redis.io/commands/watch) command to block **simultaneous** writing - but it will be less afficient :(

+If you have any questions/comments/suggestions please feel free to reach me.

 Enjoy :)